KTOK: Early years

-The call letters were changed to KTOK on February 17, 1937.
+The callsign changed to KTOK on February 17, 1937.
 With WKY as an NBC Red Network station and KOMA carrying the CBS Radio Network, KTOK first became a network affiliate of the Mutual Broadcasting System.
 By the 1940s, it had switched to the NBC Blue Network (later ABC).

 1940s and 50s

 In 1941, with the enactment of the North American Regional Broadcasting Agreement (NARBA), KTOK moved to 1400 kHz.
-The power increased to 250 watts.
-But management wanted to make KTOK's signal competitive with 930 WKY (5,000 watts) and 1520 KOMA (50,000 watts).
+The power increased to 250 watts, but management wanted to make KTOK's signal competitive with 930 WKY (5,000 watts) and 1520 KOMA (50,000 watts).

 In the late 1940s, KTOK got permission from the Federal Communications Commission to move to 1000 kHz.
 The power increased to 5,000 watts by day, 1,000 watts at night.
 The station also added an FM companion.
-KTOK-FM signed on in 1946 at 104.3 MHz, powered at 43,000 watts.
+KTOK-FM signed on in 1946 on 104.3 MHz.
 It mostly simulcast the AM station.
 However, management saw little hope in making KTOK-FM profitable and gave it up after several years.

 By the 1950s, as network programming was moving from radio to television, KTOK switched to a full service, middle of the road (MOR) format of popular adult music, news and sports.
 As WKY and KOMA became youth-oriented Top 40 stations, KTOK began carrying sports from their former networks, NBC and CBS, including the World Series, championship fights and auto racing.
 An advertisement in the 1960 edition of the Broadcasting Yearbook said KTOK plays "toe-tapping music (no rock and roll) and all of the announcers are adults," to contrast KTOK with the youthful Top 40 disc jockeys on WKY and KOMA.